 When Jesus said "by this all men will know that you are my disciples, if you have love for one another" (John 13:35), he knew that his death and resurrection would eliminate animosity and open up fellowship in an unprecedented way.
-Because of this new relationship all boundaries that separate people are now removed in Christ, but that doesn't mean fellowship comes easy.
-Therefore we set aside time and money to spend time with one another.
-Through fellowship we remember that we are sharers in Christ together, that we join together to participate in Christ's mission and that one of the highest forms of fellowship is providing for one another's needs.
+Because of this new relationship all boundaries that separate people are now removed in Christ (Ephesians 2:13-16).
+We join together to participate in Christ's mission, and one of the highest forms of fellowship is providing for one another's needs.

 Reasons we gather:

-- Home group expands fellowship: Fellowship is the cornerstone of Christianity (1 Cor.
+- Community Group expands fellowship: Fellowship is the cornerstone of Christianity (1 Cor.
 12:12).
 Sin brought separation from God, and separation from God led to separation from each other.
 But, restoration with God brings restoration with each other.
-Finding fellowship within a home group builds on this new relationship with God and proves to be vital to maturity.
+Finding fellowship within a community group builds on this new relationship with God and proves to be vital to maturity.

-- Home group helps us better understand God’s word: The Bible is authoritative because God possesses all authority and he uses the Bible as the witness and the vehicle of his authority (2 Tim.
-3:16-17) Submitting to God’s authority and studying the Bible within a home group exponentially increases a person’s understanding of God.
+- Community Group helps us better understand God’s word: The Bible is authoritative because God possesses all authority and he uses the Bible as the witness and the vehicle of his authority (2 Tim.
+3:16-17).
+Adhering to God’s authority and studying within a community group exponentially increases a person’s understanding of God.
 We have found that learning others perspectives of Scripture expand our view of God, help put our views into words, and openly deal with questions.

-- Home group provides an actual network of support: A home group will open opportunities for many different types of support.
-Regular prayer seems to be the one that unites the group and regularly demonstrates God’s love in the group.
-We long for God.
-Our prayers connect our pain and the living God.
-To support one another in prayer and other ways is a great privilege.
+- Community Group provides an actual network of support: A community group will open opportunities for many different types of support.
+For example, regular prayer unites the group and regularly reminds of God’s provision.
+We long for God, and our prayers connect our reality to the living God.
+To support one another in prayer, along with other types of support, is a great privilege.

-- Home group carries out God’s mission in specific neighborhoods: The church is on mission because God is on mission.
-A home group supplies many opportunities to share and show this mission – God’s love for the world.
-A local home group feels the pulse of needs within the community and is able to nimbly and appropriately respond.
+- Community Group carries out God’s mission in specific neighborhoods: The church is on mission because God is on mission.
+A community group supplies opportunities to share and show this mission – God’s love for the world.
+A local community group feels the pulse of needs within the community and is able to nimbly and appropriately respond.